swordsounds/KGB-Inspection-Code/README.md

 - Type Annotations
 - Keep functions small
 - No more than 3 levels of nested if statements
-- Use indentations to group their respective statements
+- Use indentations to group respective statements

-Pi commands that I may forget about:
+sudo commands that I may forget about:
 - sudo shutdown -h now